 - Required minimum distributions (the minimum withdrawal required after age 70½)

 - Hardship distributions (withdrawals that fall under the IRS’s definition of “immediate and heavy financial need” for the employee, which can include the needs of the spouse, nonspouse, dependent or nondependent beneficiary of the employee)

 - Loans from the 401(k) that are treated as distributions

 - Distributions of excess contributions and related earnings

-- Withdrawals electing out of automatic contribution arrangements
+- Withdrawals opting out of automatic contribution arrangements

-- A distribution that is one in a series of substantially equal payments
+- Distributions in a series of substantially equal payments

 - Dividends on employer securities